 Usually goldfish sit at the bottom of the tank due to not feeling well for some reason.
-Improper water conditions, parasites, stress, GI problems, and swim bladder problems can all cause a fish to sit at the bottom of the tank.

 Occasionally you may see a fish sitting at the bottom of the tank because they are sleeping but all other potential health problems should be ruled out before assuming that sleeping is why your fish is bottom sitting.

 High ammonia or nitrites can lead to a goldfish sitting at the bottom of the tank.

 They will show signs of lethargy, a change in color, and fins that are jagged.
 It is imperative to check your aquarium water frequently to ensure that these levels do not rise.